TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/UseSiteInTypoScript.rst

     or CLI context as long as the rootPageId of the site is known.
 To avoid duplicating configuration options, TypoScript can now access these properties, too.

-Site configuration can also be used in :ref:`TypoScript conditions <sitehandling-inConditions>`.
+Site configuration can also be used in :ref:`TypoScript conditions <sitehandling-inConditions>` and as :ref:`TypoScript constants <sitehandling-settings>`.

 FLUIDTEMPLATE
 ~~~~~~~~~~~~~